d3x0r/STFRPhysics/AI/Revised/displacement_dynamics_paper.md

 so that \(\varepsilon_0\mu_0\) carries dimensions of time-squared per length-squared.
 In this sense, the propagation speed is not an additional postulate but the wave speed supported by the storage structure itself.

 The important geometric point for the displacement framework is that the storage capacity represented by \(F\!\cdot\!H\) is attached to the coordinate description.
-When mass displaces the transport structure, a unit cell of the transport-supporting medium spans more or less coordinate extent depending on direction, but the local physical meter realized by rods and clocks co-expands or co-compresses with that same displacement.
+When source loading displaces the transport structure, a unit cell of the transport-supporting medium spans more or less coordinate extent depending on direction, but the local physical meter realized by rods and clocks co-expands or co-compresses with that same displacement.
 The result is that the amount of storage structure encountered per physical meter remains matched to the realized meter itself.
 Light therefore continues to propagate at \(C\) in the locally realized geometry even in a displaced region; what changes is not the local physical speed of light but the realized clock rate and the accumulated displacement along a path.

 This point is used repeatedly in the appendices that follow.
 It underlies the interpretation of Shapiro delay as a pure clock-rate effect, supports the cumulative-displacement reading of weak-field timing structure, and explains why geometric displacement and timing effects can be separated without introducing a local anisotropy in the speed of light.